The Church of Jesus Christ of Latter-day Saints: Financial controversy

 The church has fought to keep its internal financial information out of the public record.
 The church's failure to make its finances public has drawn criticism.

 In December 2019, a whistleblower alleged the church held over $100 billion in investment funds through its investment management company, Ensign Peak Advisors (EP); that it used these funds in for-profit ventures rather than charity; and that it misled contributors and the public about the usage and extent of those funds.
 The church's First Presidency stated that "the Church complies with all applicable law governing our donations, investments, taxes, and reserves," and that "a portion" of funds received by the church are "methodically safeguarded through wise financial management and the building of a prudent reserve".
 The church has not directly addressed the fund's size to the public, but third parties have treated the disclosures as legitimate.
 The disclosure has led to criticism that the church's wealth may be excessive.

 The church has transferred more than a billion dollars of tax-free tithing collected in Canada to church universities over 15 years.
 In October 2022, The Sydney Morning Herald announced that while the church publicly claimed to have donated US$1.35 billion to charity between 2008 and 2020, its private financial reports showed that it donated only US$0.177 billion.
 (Note: The Widow's Mite Report, an anonymous 3rd-party focused on analysis of church finances, evaluated SMH's claims and concluded they "offer only a partial picture" of the church's humanitarian giving during the period in question.)

 In February 2023, the U.S. Securities and Exchange Commission (SEC) issued a $5 million penalty to the church and its investment company, EP.
 The SEC alleged that the church concealed its investments and their management in multiple shell companies from 1997 to 2019; the SEC believes these shell companies were approved by senior church leadership to avoid public transparency.
 The church released a statement that in 2000, EP "received and relied upon legal counsel regarding how to comply with its reporting obligations while attempting to maintain the privacy of the portfolio."
 After initial SEC concern in June 2019, the church stated that EP "adjusted its approach and began filing a single aggregated report."

+Trademark lawsuit

+In September 2005, John Dehlin created the Mormon Stories podcast as an open discussion of Mormon issues with the intention of giving listeners reasons to remain in the church.
+Dehlin was excommunicated for apostasy by the LDS Church in 2015.

+In 2018, then-LDS Church president Russell M. Nelson urged church members to stop using the term "Mormon", calling its usage "a victory for Satan".
+In 2025, Nelson died and was replaced by Dallin H. Oaks, a longtime advocate of church trademarks.
+In 2026, the church sued the Mormon Stories Podcast alleging trademark and copyright infringement.See: